forestgrape/coronavirus/9_physics/aggregations_of_atoms.md

 >> ##### Condeva Equilibrium
 >> The condeva equilibrium is the state where the rates of evaporation and condensation are equal.

+> I haven't come across an official definition of the condeva equilibrium, so this is a definition used only here.
+Likely there is something like this under a different name.

 At the condeva equilibrium the particles stay constant in size.
 For a given substance there is specific relative humidity at which particles of the substance are in the condeva equilibrium: